John Dempsey

 - External Examiner, Portsmouth University 2020-2024

-John is developing a set of guidelines which will help system designers develop privacy enhancing tools within their own computer systems.
-Rather than develop a tool himself, the guidelines will provide principles which can be applied within different product contexts.
+John developed a set of guidelines which help system designers develop privacy enhancing tools within their own computer systems.
+The guidelines provide principles which can be applied within different product contexts.
 Over 140 children were involved in a participatory design session that led to the development of the design guidelines; these design guidelines were then used by a professional designer before being tested/evaluated by another group of children.

 Use the links below to view their profiles: